ip-tools/uspto-opendata-python/README.rst

 The PEDS system provides additional information concerning the transaction activity that has occurred for each patent.
 The transaction history includes the transaction date, transaction code and transaction description for each transaction activity.

+The query syntax follows the standard Apache Solr search syntax, and the json documents returned also follow the Solr response formats.

 .. _PAIR Bulk Data (PBD): https://pairbulkdata.uspto.gov/
 .. _Patent Examination Data System (PEDS): https://ped.uspto.gov/